 Yutong in Singapore and Chile

 It was October 2018 when Yutong was included among the awarded manufacturers for a batch of 60 electric buses in Singapore.
 ST Engineering and BYD will each be providing 20 single deck electric buses valued at 17 and 15 million dollars, respectively.
 Yutong-NARI Consortium will deliver ten single-floor and ten double decker electric buses for a total of 18 million dollars.
 First buses started operations in spring 2020.

 Still in 2018, a large contract was awarded to Yutong in Latin America.
 The Chinese manufacturer, in fact, delivered in Santiago de Chile as many as 100 electric buses E12.
 The same amount of vehicles already ordered to BYD.
 Having sent more than 20,000 vehicles to Latin America over the previous 15 years, Yutong had become with this contract the largest Chinese bus supplier on the continent, the company stated in a press release.

 «In 2018 Yutong produced 62,000 buses, 24,800 of which are electric vehicles.
 In addition to the bus sector, our group realizes also special vehicles (garbage trucks) and is involved in the sectors of real estates and finance.
 Only in China we have two plants.
 In particular, the one in Zhengzhou covers an area of 2.4 million square meters and produces as many as 400 buses a day.
 For instance, in one week we could cover the needs of Italian market for a whole year…».

 This is Yutong’s ID card as explained to Sustainable Bus by the Italian Franco Miniero, Managing Director for the European and North American markets and responsible for the strategic development of Yutong for markets outside China.
-An interview where Miniero disclosed the scenarios for the Chinese group in Europe…
+An interview, held in spring 2019, where Miniero disclosed the scenarios for the Chinese group in Europe.

 Yutong ready for Bergen (Norway)